robek123/hello-world/README.md

 # hello-world
 this is my first git repository

-My name is robel and im trying to master gothub.
+My name is robel and im trying to master github.